 Title IX prohibits gender discrimination in all programs and activities of a University such as the Claremont School of Theology (hereinafter referred to as "CST").
-Although two of the most common applications of the law are to athletics and sexual harassment, Title IX also applies to admissions, financial aid, academic matters, career services, counseling and medical services, all other programs, and activities available to students at CST.
-If you have additional questions or concerns about Title IX, you can contact The Title IX Coordinator Ana Tamayo, 1325 North College Avenue, Claremont, CA 91711; atamayo@cst.edu.
+Although two of the most common applications of the law are to athletics and sex-based harassment, Title IX also applies to admissions, financial aid, academic matters, career services, counseling and medical services, all other programs, and activities available to students at CST.
+Sex-based harassment includes discrimination on the basis of sex stereotypes, sex characteristics, sexual orientation, gender identity, and pregnancy (or related conditions).
+If you have additional questions or concerns about Title IX, you can contact The Title IX Coordinator Ana Tamayo, 10497 Wilshire Blvd, Los Angeles CA 90024; atamayo@cst.edu.